-At the beginning of each school year, every teacher will hold a discussion with the children going over the Golden Rules and their connection in Key Stage One to Golden Time (this will be reinforced in whole school assemblies).
+At the beginning of each school year, every teacher will hold a discussion with the children going over the rules (this will be reinforced in whole school assemblies and linked to our school values).
 These will be displayed in a prominent place within the classroom and around school and referred to and reinforced on a regular basis.
-The Golden Rules are given to all after-school club leaders with information on the procedures to follow.